OCA/manufacture/mrp_analytic_cost/readme/USAGE.rst

 To use:

 * On the Manufacturing Order, set the Analytic Account to use.
 This may correspond to a Project.
-* On Manufacturing Orders, when a stock reservation is triggered, Analytic Items are automatically generated .
+* On Manufacturing Orders, Analytic Items are automatically generated when:

+  * Raw materials are consumed, or
+  * Time is spent on work order Operations, with a Work Center with a Cost Type product set.

 To analyze costs: